JanneMattila/www/docs/_posts/2024/09/2024-09-23-app-service-to-blob.markdown

 https://<app>.azurewebsites.net/download.html
 ```

-So, download seemed to be just a few lines of code but let’s see what happens with our upload then.
+So, download seemed to be just a few lines of code but let’s see what happens with our upload scenario.

 But first we need to understand the difference between upload and download performance.
 It’s very common to have quite good download speeds even with mobile connections but the upload speeds might be